Retail Key Control

 Another issue that arises because of the high turnover rate in the retail industry is the cost of replacing keys and locks.
 Managers provide keys to specific areas that allow employees to open the store and access inventory.
 However, when an individual leaves or is let go, he or she may still have their key.
 To ensure security, owners are then forced to call a locksmith, have the locks replaced and purchase new keys for their staff.
 Unfortunately, this can become a significant budgetary strain.

-To replace a front door lock and redistribute five new keys costs about $200.
-This is during normal business hours – emergency, late night situations or on holidays could cost even more.
+To replace a front door lock and redistribute five new keys costs about $263.
+This is during normal business hours – emergency, late-night situations, or on holidays could cost even more.
 If a retailer has 1,000 locations nationwide and experiences the average 20 percent turnover rate, that business would need to rekey 200 front doors every year.
-This translates to $40,000 in expenses for the owner of a retail establishment.
+This translates to $52,600 in expenses for the owner of a retail establishment.

 With key control, a business owner is able to provide each employee with a serialized key that is essentially impossible to duplicate.
 This key can be customized to the needs of each individual employee.
 This system ensures an owner knows exactly how many keys are in circuit and who has access to what.